Home 70s Culture & Lifestyles 70s Music Contact

 jane german band

-Touted as a psychedelic band, their music was remarkably simple in structure, but so heavenly.
-Jane was one of the most listened-to prog bands in my entire 70's discography, up there with Pink Floyd, Genesis, and Nektar. jane german bandJane was absolutely incredible.
+Touted as a psychedelic band, their music was remarkably simple in structure, but so dramatic.
+Jane was one of the most listened-to prog bands in my entire '70s discography, up there with Pink Floyd, Genesis, and Nektar. jane german bandJane was a great '70s band.
 The music was very low key in my opinion, and the musicianship seemed mediocre at best, but then that only proves that it didn't have to flashy and nuclear to be great.
 Jane's slow grind technique only helped to beef up their ambiance, and to this day have an incredibly strong and loyal following.

-"Jane LIve at Home" is a two record set of probably some of the best Jane material ever put to stage and the live performances were awesome.
-I listen to it today and remember those great days when I was heavily into their music.jane here we are"Here We Are" is a fantastic Jane album and features a song a truly interesting piece of music titled: "Redskin."
+"Jane LIve at Home" is a two-record contains some of the best Jane material.
+The live performances were wonderful, and as a whole, Jane sounded great on stage, and faithful to their studio releases.
+I listen to it today and remember it with the same excitement as I did when it was first released.jane here we are"Here We Are" is a fantastic Jane album and features a truly interesting piece of music titled: "Redskin."

-"Fire, Water, Earth & Air" was a great LP, and I remember wearing it like my skin.
-The title track is a memorable song which leads to an odyssey of 4 very long chapters of music.
+"Fire, Water, Earth & Air" was a great LP.
+The title track is a memorable song which leads to an odyssey of 4 chapters of excellent music.
 The only problem with this record was the same problem that plagued any Jane album: it just wasn't long enough!
 Their music was so good that you just never wanted it to end.
 There was a hypnotic presence to Jane's music that bordered hard rock and a twinge of psychedelia.
 One of the best portions of the record made it to "Jane Live at Home" as a song titled "River."
-Performed live it's probably my favorite Jane song, and still holds strong today.
+Performed live it's probably my favorite Jane song, and still holds up today.